 (i) give possession of the aircraft covered by the contract to the secured creditor; or

-Alternative A also requires the deregistration process and exportation of the aircraft must be expeditious.
+Alternative A also requires that the de-registration process and exportation of the aircraft must be expeditious.
 These two steps have to be completed in less than five working days.
 This is an undeniable advantage for a secured creditor.

 Finally, Alternative A ensures the priority of secured creditors.
-It provides the Contracting States with a special provision stating that only non-consensual interests following a declaration under Article 39 (1) of the Cape Town Convention have priority over rights published at the Registry, during insolvency proceedings.10
+It provides the Contracting States with a special provision stating that only non-consensual interests following a declaration under Article 39 (1) of the Cape Town Convention have priority over rights published in the Registry during insolvency proceedings.

 Alternative B gives much less protection to secured creditors than Alternative A. It is often characterized as the "soft" version of the insolvency recourses available to a secured creditor.
 In fact, Mexico and Spain are currently the only Contracting States operating under this declaration.
 For instance, Alternative B does not provide the benefits made available for export credit financing provided under the ASU, nor does it provide strict time periods that the debtor must respect.

 3. The Transaction

 In 2017, a helicopter company (the "Helicopter Company") was in a precarious financial situation.
 With over $70 million owed to different creditors, the Helicopter Company sought an Initial Order under the CCAA.
-The Aircraft Financing Company was one of the Helicopter Company's secured creditors and had first-ranking security over eight helicopters (the "Helicopters") owned and/or operated by the Helicopter Company, with subordinate security in all other assets.
+The Aircraft Financing Company was one of the Helicopter Company's secured creditors and had a first-ranking security over eight helicopters (the "Helicopters") owned and/or operated by the Helicopter Company with subordinate security in all other assets.
 As the Aircraft Financing Company security/international interest related to Aircraft Objects, the Aircraft Financing Company made registration of its international interests in the Registry.

-In light of the arguments of Gowling WLG professionals, the Aircraft Financing Company was permitted to sell the Helicopters, and for the first time a Canadian Court recognized the application of the Alternative A remedy.
+In light of the arguments of Gowling WLG professionals, the Aircraft Financing Company was permitted to sell the Helicopters, and for the first time in Canadian history, a Canadian Court recognized the application of the Alternative A remedy.